pmpkk/openhab_spotify-webconnect-api/README.md

 * OpenHab REST installed
 * Spotify User Account
 * Spotify Developer Account
+* The script uses OpenHab items to store parameters and credentials.
+Make sure you have persistance turned on, otherwise all your settingd are lost upon reboot/restart
 * Know your OpenHab root URL/IP and port.
 In this doc, I assume http://openhabianpi.local:8080/

 <h1>Instructions</h1>